-For switching of outdoor public lighting communities have profited several decades from the ripple control provided by the grid operators.
-Ripple control is being phased out and replaced by IoT solutions.
-This is cost-effective, because switching usually consists of only one or a few switches in the MV/LV distribution station, feeding separate conductors to the public light posts.
+For switching of outdoor public lighting communities have used ripple control for several decades, provided by the grid operators.
+Ripple control is being phased out and replaced by IoT solutions which is cost-effective for switching.
+It is cost-effective because many lights are daisy-chained via their power conductors to a single switch in in the MV/LV distribution station or street cabinet.

-Dimming has been a different issue.
-Many RF mesh network based systems are or have been on the market, all failing trials on cost, reliability and ease-of-use.
-Also high-frequency PLC and cellular systems have attempted to provide a solid business case for dimming, and all have failed.
-The initial cost of the system and maintenance and other operating cost are simply too high to offset the achieved energy reduction.
+Dimming has been more difficult because of communication issues to the lamps.
+Many dimming systems are or have been on the market, all failing trials on cost, reliability and ease-of-use.
+RF mesh, high-frequency PLC and cellular (2G/3G/IoT) systems have attempted to provide a solid business case for dimming, and all have failed.
+In fact, many have been prematurely removed.
+The CAPEX and OPEX of such systems are simply too high to offset the achieved energy reduction.

 Failure to provide a business case has ironically partly been caused by the introduction of LED technology.
 Because of the extreme reliability and longevity of LED there is no use anymore for bidirectional communication: The LED’s and drivers are simply more reliable than the network monitoring them.
 Also the reduced energy consumption has made it more difficult for a dimming system to provide a business case.